NAVEENKCG/KidocGen/README.md

 - `core/dimensions.py` — measures board width/height/thickness/area from the Edge.Cuts bounding box
 - `core/bom.py` — merges schematic + PCB data into a grouped BOM (e.g. "R1-R4" with qty), categorizes parts by reference prefix
 - `core/datasheets.py` — collects unique datasheet links from the BOM
+- `core/cli_utils.py` — locates `kicad-cli` even when it's not on PATH (checks next to KiCad's Python)
-- `core/screenshots.py` — exports PCB top/bottom SVGs via `pcbnew.PLOT_CONTROLLER`, and schematic SVG via `kicad-cli sch export svg`
+- `core/screenshots.py` — exports **real PNG images**: PCB top/bottom via `kicad-cli pcb render` (raytraced), schematic via `kicad-cli sch export png` where available, falling back to `sch export svg` + pure-Python conversion (svglib + reportlab) on KiCad builds that don't have direct PNG export yet
-- `core/report.py` — assembles everything into the final PDF with ReportLab (cover, project info, stats, images, BOM, datasheet index)
+- `core/report.py` — assembles everything into the final PDF with ReportLab (cover, project info, stats, images, BOM, datasheet index) — embeds the PNGs directly, not placeholders
 - `gui/input_dialog.py` + `gui/input_form.html` — the HTML input dialog (unchanged from Phase 1)

+## Images: what changed
+Earlier drafts exported PCB/schematic images as SVG, which don't embed cleanly into a PDF.
+This version exports real PNGs:
+- **PCB**: `kicad-cli pcb render --side top/bottom` — a clean raytraced image, no conversion needed
+- **Schematic**: tries `kicad-cli sch export png` directly; if your kicad-cli build doesn't support that subcommand yet (true for some KiCad 10.0 releases), it automatically falls back to SVG export + converting that SVG to PNG in pure Python

+That fallback conversion needs two extra pip packages in KiCad's Python (see Requirements below) — without them, the plugin still works, it just leaves the schematic as an unembedded SVG reference in the PDF instead of a real image.

 ## What's tested vs. what needs KiCad to test
 `pcbnew` only exists inside KiCad's own Python interpreter, so